-Truman State University is proud to have endorsed the official White House American Campuses Act on Climate Pledge, which defines our commitment to #ActOnClimate by investing our time and resources into sustainability measures
+Truman State University is proud to have endorsed the official White House American Campuses Act on Climate Pledge, which defined our commitment to #ActOnClimate by investing our time and resources into sustainability measures

-Truman entered into a \$10.5 million energy performance contract with an Energy Savings Company.
-The energy improvements affect more than 25 buildings on campus, and save over \$1 million annually, which is then to be used to pay for the improvements.
+Truman completed a \$10.5 million energy performance contract with an Energy Savings Company. improvements The energy affected more than 25 buildings on campus, and saved over \$1 million annually, which is used to pay for the improvements.